Miénteme: Composition

 "Miénteme" was written by Tini, Becerra, FMK, Enzo Ezequiel Sauthier, Elena Rose, Andrés Torres and Mauricio Rengifo, while the production was handled by Torres and Rengifo.
 It is described as cumbia song with influences of reggaeton and urban style.
 The song also have some elements of deambow and a 'touch' of rap from Becerra.
 The song lasts for a duration of two minutes and forty five seconds.
 It is written in the key of D Minor, with a moderately fast tempo of 92 beats per minute.
 Lyrically, the song speaks of about having relationship issues.
 Specifically, the girls express the confusion of being private with someone but not being in an official relationship.

 Tini had already experimented with the cumbia genre on her 2020 third studio album Tini Tini Tini where the cumbian genre stands out most on the song "22".
 She also added during interview for Vanity Teen:

 Music video

 Development

 The music video was released alongside the song on April 29, 2021, on Tini's YouTube channel.
 It was directed by Argentine music video director Diego Peskins.
-The song's video clip, presented as a Thelma & Louise-style road movie, accumulated half a million views within an hour of its release, reaching 1 in trends in Argentina, among other countries.
+The song's video clip, presented as a Thelma & Louise – style road movie, accumulated half a million views within an hour of its release, reaching 1 in trends in Argentina, among other countries.
 The video includes appearance by Argentine actor Juan Sorini.
-Since August 2021, the music video has received more than 200 million views.
+The music video has received over 700 million views, as of August 2024.